 Timberline (38.9 miles): Another Pate design, this semi-private course works its way through hardwood and pine trees that create an old-world ambiance.
 Rates top out at $65, making it yet another of the many value options throughout Alabama.

-FarmLinks at Pursell Farms (54.2 miles from BHM): Our love of FarmLinks golf course (and the ever-growing resort that surrounds it) is about so much more than golf.
+FarmLinks (54.2 miles from BHM): Our love of FarmLinks golf course (and the ever-growing Pursell Farms resort that surrounds it) is about so much more than golf.
 It’s about family, fun, values and everything the Pursell family holds dear.
 FarmLinks is a friendly rollercoaster of a round in some of the best conditions you’ll ever find (the family founded a fertilizer company in 1904).
 Rates are in the $100-$120 range.

 Signature Golf Holes